 Kimsooja is a Korean-born artist that has won recognition around the world.
 Despite living in New York, her work is exhibited across Europe, Asia and America.
 Her work includes performances, photographs, installations and videos.
 Her work involves a number of subjects like relationships with others, nomadism and the role of women among other people in dealing with challenges that we meet every day.

 Pablo Picasso – Guernica, 1937, oil painting on canvas, 3.49×7.77m, Museo Reina Sofía, Madrid, Spain

 Guernica is one of Pablo Picasso’s most famous works.
 This mural-sized oil painting on canvas was done in 1937.
 He used a palette of gray, white, and black colors to bring out a political statement denouncing the unnecessary sufferings brought about by Nazi bombings.

 Joan Miró – Wall of the Barcelona Airport (detail), 1970, earthenware, 10x50m, Terminal B, El Prat Airport, Barcelona, Spain

 If you have ever been to Barcelona, you must have walked over one of Joan Miro’s mosaics.
-The artist began to publicly display his work in 1976 when he chose the centre of Barcelona’s Rambla to permanently incorporate his work into a pavement.
-This was in fulfilment of a pledge he had made in 1968 to create four pieces of art which he would donate to the city of Barcelona where he was born.
+The artist began to publicly display his work in 1976 when he chose the center of Barcelona’s Rambla to permanently incorporate his work into a pavement.
+This was in fulfillment of a pledge he had made in 1968 to create four pieces of art which he would donate to the city of Barcelona where he was born.
 The use of different colors in the mosaic brings out the vibrancy that is his style of art.
 All the artwork that is associated with Joan Miró speaks the language of simplicity; generous use of color and simple shapes.
 More than four decades after his first outdoor work of art, the works of Joan Miró located in various parts of the world are enjoying facelifts of massive proportions.